CULINARY SUMMER CAMPS IN MADISON

 If you have any questions, please do not hesitate to contact us.
 Email Hemmachef@gmail.com.

-**(Unfortunately, Chef Joel cannot always accommodate food restrictions; sometimes ingredients are integral to dishes being prepared.
+**(Unfortunately, Chef Joel cannot always accommodate all food restrictions; sometimes ingredients are integral to dishes being prepared.
 For example, accommodating a student requiring gluten-free dishes would not be possible for a pasta class or Noodles camp.)

 SUMMER CAMP DESCRIPTIONS –